Spectral Analysis and Long-Time Behaviour of a Fokker-Planck Equation with a Non-Local Perturbation: Introduction

 This paper is organized as follows.
 Since the analysis in the $d$-dimensional case is very similar to the one-dimensional case, we first discuss (in Sections \ref{sec2} and \ref{sec3}) the one-dimensional problem in great detail, to keep the notation and arguments more concise.
 In Section \ref{sec35}, we generalize the proofs to higher dimensions.

 In Section \ref{sec2} we investigate the one-dimensional Fokker-Planck operator in $L^2(\omega)$ (denoted by $\L$), and show that its spectrum is $-\N_0$, and consists entirely of eigenvalues.
 All eigenspaces are one-dimensional, in particular the stationary state is unique up to normalization.
 Moreover, the operator $\L$ generates a $C_0$-semigroup of uniformly bounded operators on $L^2(\omega)$, and any solution of (\ref{pert_fp}) for $\Theta=0$ converges towards the (appropriately scaled) stationary solution with exponential rate of at least $-1$.
 More generally, for any $k\in\N_0$ there exists an $\L$-invariant subspace of $L^2(\omega)$ with codimension $k$ in which the associated semigroup has an exponential decay rate of $-k$.
 Section \ref{sec3} is dedicated to the perturbed Fokker-Planck operator $\L+\Theta$ in one dimension.
 Using the compactness of the resolvent of $\L$ and ladder operators we show that $\L+\Theta$ is an isospectral deformation of the unperturbed operator $\L$, i.e.~$\sigma(\L+\Theta)=\sigma(\L)=-\N_0$.
 The spectrum still consists only of eigenvalues with one-dimensional eigenspaces, which ensures the existence of a unique normalized steady state of (\ref{pert_fp}) in $L^2(\omega)$.
+On a formal level this isospectral property of $\L+\Theta$ can be understood as follows: In the eigenbasis of $\L$, $\Theta$ corresponds to a strictly lower triangular (infinite) matrix.
 Finally we show that the semigroup generated by $\L+\Theta$ still has the same decay properties as the one generated by $\L$.
 In particular the solutions of (\ref{pert_fp}) with normalized mass decay to the stationary state with exponential rate of at least $-1$.
 In Section \ref{sec4} we present simulation results, which illustrate the decay rates obtained before.